SUMMER READING PROGRAM

 Wednesday, June 24, 9:00 a.m. - 5:00 p.m.
 Zarrow Regional Library

 Thursday, June 25, 5:00 p.m. - 8:00 p.m.
 Zarrow Regional Library

 The American Indian Resource Center offers a monthly e-newsletter to keep customers informed of upcoming AIRC programs and events.

 Established in 1999, the mission of the American Indian Resource Center (AIRC) is to provide cultural, educational and informational resources, programming, activities,and services highlighting the American Indian heritage.
 The Center provides access to more than 4,000 books, magazines, newspapers, and media for adults and children by and about American Indians.

-For more information on library programming, call the AskUs Hotline, 918-549-7323, or visit the library’s website, www.tulsalibrary.org.
+For more information on learning the Cherokee language, call the AskUs Hotline, 918-549-7323, or visit Tulsa City-County Library’s online language learning center featuring Mango Languages, http://www.tulsalibrary.org/langu